Adaptive Conformal Prediction for Quantum Machine Learning: Background

 \subsubsection{Angle Encoding}

-In any supervised quantum machine learning algorithm, the classical data must somehow be encoded into the quantum state prepared by the PQC.
+In any supervised quantum machine learning algorithm, the classical data must be encoded into the quantum state prepared by the PQC.
 This encoding is an essential step in any CQ framework and can be achieved in several ways.
 Widely used strategies include basis encoding, which maps classical bits directly onto computational-basis states; amplitude encoding, which embeds a normalised feature vector into the probability amplitudes of a quantum state; and angle encoding, in which data values determine the rotation angles of quantum gates \citep{rath2024quantum, engineerQML}.

-In this section, we focus on angle encoding for its relevance to our experimental implementation and that of \cite{QuantumCP}.
+We focus on angle encoding for its relevance to our experimental implementation and that of \cite{QuantumCP}.
 An angle encoder maps a classical feature vector to a set of rotation angles, each of which parametrises a single-qubit rotation gate within the PQC.
 In the simplest setting, an $n$-dimensional input $(x_1, \ldots, x_n)$ is encoded by applying single-qubit rotations on $n$ qubits, where the rotation angle assigned to the $i^\text{th}$ qubit is determined by the corresponding feature $x_i$.
 These local rotations prepare a product state $\ket{\psi(x)}$ whose representation in the Hilbert space reflects the structure of the input vector.
 Entanglement, if required, is typically introduced through subsequent entangling layers rather than the encoding itself.
+This embedding strategy implicitly defines a quantum kernel, dictating the expressivity and feature space of the quantum model \citep{schuld2021supervised}.